united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/access-services-from-outside-cluster.md

    be updated.
 Now, you can access the service at the configured address.

 ### Port forwarding

-If you don't want to create a LoadBalancer service, effectively exposing the microservice to anyone that has access to the host IP address, you can forward the port to your local machine.

-{{% notice warning %}}
-Port forwarding can be unstable, especially if the connection to the cluster is slow.
-If you are experiencing issues, try to create a LoadBalancer service instead.
-{{% /notice %}}

 1. Execute the following command to list the services and note the name of the one you want to port-forward and the internal port that it use.